-In particular, mathematical propositions hold only for objects of possible experience.
+Mathematical propositions, for example, are not claims about a transcendent world.
+They hold only for objects of possible experience.

 The pure concepts of the understanding, even when they are (as in mathematics) applied to a priori intuitions, provide cognition only insofar as these intuitions...can be applied to empirical intuitions...
 Consequently the categories cannot be used for cognizing things except insofar as these things are taken as objects of possible experience (B147-8, AW 751a).